 Each year, we fund up to five one-day research seminars in any area of sociology to share and produce imaginative cutting-edge work of cultural and social significance.
 An important aim of the seminar series is to produce papers that will result in publications of interest to the readership of the Sociological Review.
 We seek proposals that involve collaborations across institutions and disciplines, bring together established and new researchers, and connect sociology to wider communities and the arts.

-The call for the next round of applications is now open.
+The call for applications is currently closed.
+The next round of applications will open in May 2020.

 Guidance for applicants